-- Politically Incorrect Villain: Not only does he kill, he's also immensely sexist and is strongly implied to be a pedophile as stated above (though only in the remake).
+- Politically Incorrect Villain: Not only does he kill, he's also immensely sexist toward women and is strongly implied to be a pedophile as stated above (though only in the remake).

 - Pungeon Master: This is basically Freddy's trademark.

 - Psycho for Hire: Freddy is implied to be this to the Dream Demons who gave him his power.

 - Reality Warper: He was able to partly manipulate the outside world, like re-animating his bones.
 However, by Freddy's Dead, his power had gotten so powerful, he was able to erase Springwood parents memories and make other adults into mindless people who go about their daily lives if there were kids there.
 In Freddy vs. Jason vs. Ash, he came across the Necronomicon ex Mortis and used its spells to become even more powerful in the real world; he goes completely nuts at the pool party, boiling the water in the pool, creating a wall of fire around the yard, making himself temporarily intangible before jumping out from under the floorboards, and blowing up the barbecue and most of the electrical appliances that are there.

 - Resurrective Immortality: Freddy Krueger is killed several times by the heroes, but he returns each time.
 As Freddy himself put it in the fourth film — "I. AM.
 ETERNAL!"
 In the sixth film he says "In dreams.
 I. Am.
 FOREVER!"
 The dream demons who are the source of his powers promised him that he would indefinately resurrect no matter what anyone does to him.